• Skip to primary navigation

 🔪 How To Make Grilled Bok Choy

 This grilled bok choy is ready to eat in just 20 minutes.
-To get started, you'll need a grill, your grilling utensils, measuring cups and spoons, a small mixing bowl, and a basting brush.
+You'll need a grill, your grilling utensils, measuring cups and spoons, a small mixing bowl, and a basting brush to get started.

 1 head of bok choy makes about 4 servings.
 Baby bok choy can be cut in half so that two heads make 4 servings.